You May Have Loved Dick

-In 1960, I moved to New York City and lived out in Brighton Beach paying $160. per month for rent.
-A year later, I was living on Central Park West paying $8000. a month.”
+In 1960, I moved to New York City and lived in Trump Village in Brighton Beach, Brooklyn paying $160. per month for rent.
+A year later, I was living on Central Park West paying $8,000. a month.”

 I paused and stared at the floor.
-‘That’s impossible’, I thought and was frankly, shocked.
-I peered up at his shit-eating grin and managed to muster: “How?”
+‘That’s impossible’, I thought.
+Frankly, I was shocked.
+I then peered up at his shit-eating grin and managed to muster: “How?”

 His claims were true.
 HE WAS ‘the most successful financial copywriter in NYC ever’.
-This was later confirmed by many Ad friends, industry folk and prestigious advertising and design teachers at SVA.
-They all knew him personally or at the least, knew of him.
+No one I’ve ever heard of or met has ever had this happen to them.
+This was later confirmed by my many Ad friends, industry Ad folk and prestigious advertising and design teachers I studied with at SVA.
+They all knew him personally or in the rare exception, knew of him.

 He asked one day: